List of Ace Attorney characters: Ryunosuke Naruhodo

 Ryunosuke Naruhodo (成歩堂 龍ノ介, Naruhodō Ryūnosuke) is the protagonist of the Great Ace Attorney games.
 He is an ancestor of Phoenix Wright who lived in Japan during the Meiji Era.
+His first brush with law was as a student of Yumei University when he was accused of murdering a British professor.
 Although not initially a law student, he traveled to Great Britain in an effort to learn from their legal system.
 Like his descendant, he believes his goal as a lawyer is to find out the truth of any given case.

+Ash Parrish of Kotaku stated that they were satisfied that the ideals sowed by Ryunosuke would later be reaped by Phoenix Wright, who then passed it down to Apollo Justice and Athena Cykes.
+Parrish did believe, however, that the game would improve had Herlock Sholmes and Ryunosuke Naruhodo had been cut in favor of Susato Mikotoba and Iris Wilson.
+Malindy Hetfeld at Eurogamer found that there was not much to learn about him and that he was rather passive, attributing this to him having only Sholmes and Susato to bounce off of.